lulosky/gargula/README.md

 Open the ps1 file with your text editor, copy the code(read commentaries to add what you need)

-From the terminal open your .bash_profile, example atom ~/.bash_profile and paste the code
+From the terminal open your .bash_profile, example for Mac with VisualStudio Code; code ~/.bash_profile and paste the code

 The code includes: